stagenow/docs/edge/source/csp/touch.md

 ### Overview

-Touch Manager setting type sets the Touch Mode on your device in order to interact with User Interface.
+Touch Manager setting type sets the Touch Mode on the device in order to interact with the user interface.

 ### Main Functionality